sunny-102000/Playground-Booking-System/README.md

 # **UML DIAGRAMS**
 >>[Activity UML diagram](https://github.com/sunny-102000/Playground-Booking-System/blob/main/UML/Activity%20uml%20diagram.png)
-+ Activity diagram in UML describe the dynamic aspects of the system.
-It is basically flowchart to represent the flow from one activity to another activity.
 + The activity can be described as an operation of the system.

 >>[Component UML Diagram](https://github.com/sunny-102000/Playground-Booking-System/blob/main/UML/component%20diagram.png)
-+ component diagram depicts how components are wired together to form larger components or software systems.
 + They are used to illustrate the structure of arbitrarily complex systems.

 >>[Class UML Diagram](https://github.com/sunny-102000/Playground-Booking-System/blob/main/UML/class%20UML%20diagram.png)
-+ class diagram in the Unified Modeling Language is a type of static structure diagram that describes the structure of a system by showing the system's classes, their attributes, operations, and the relationships among objects.
++ Describes the structure of a system by showing the system's classes, their attributes, operations, and the relationships among objects.

 >>[use case UML diagram](https://github.com/sunny-102000/Playground-Booking-System/blob/main/UML/use%20case%20diagram.png)
-+ Use-case model provides a formal mechanism for arrying out a requirement analysis with active participation from domain experts and users who may or may not be software savvy.
++ It provides a formal mechanism for arrying out a requirement analysis with active participation from domain experts and users who may or may not be software savvy.

 # **PROJECT REQUIREMENTS**